A few quick tips for theatre-goers

-At Hennepin Theatre Trust, we believe in the transformative and inspirational power of seeing live theater, and that the experience is for everyone.
-It’s an exciting to spend a night at the theatre, but it can also raise a lot of questions for first-timers.
-While we do our best to create a welcoming space for everyone, there are a few guidelines to be aware of so you can fully take in the magic of the theatre and enjoy your time.
+At Hennepin Theatre Trust, we believe in the transformative and inspirational power of seeing live theater, and the value of bringing people together to share a moment.
+That experience should be enjoyed by everyone attending.
+It is an exciting experience to spend a night at the theatre enjoying live entertainment surrounded by other people that are enjoying the performance with you, but it can also raise a lot of questions about how to prepare for your night out and expectations once inside the theatre.
+To ensure you have the very best experience, we would like to share a few tips so you can fully take in the magic of the theatre and enjoy the show.

 Before you arrive at the theatre